Naugatuck River Review

 There are presently no open calls for submissions.

-Please submit no more than 3 unpublished NARRATIVE poems of no more than 50 lines per poem in ONE MSWord file (.doc or .docx or .rtf only, no .pdf please).
-Please remove your name from your file, as the poetry is read blind by our editorial staff and contest judge.
-Questions ONLY: Feel free to email us at firstname.lastname@example.org. .
+Please submit no more than 3 unpublished NARRATIVE poems (for our definition of narrative poetry, see below).
+Please, no more than 50 lines per poem in ONE MSWord file, Times New Roman preferred (.doc or .docx or .rtf preferred, pdf if complicated formatting only).
+Please remove your name from your document, as the poetry is read blind.
+DO NOT use fonts other than Times, Callibri, Georgia or Garamond 12.

-Simultaneous submissions are fine as long as you let us know right away if your poem has been picked up by another publication.
-We claim first North American publication rights, so rights revert to the author after the initial publication period, just please give us credit.
+Simultaneous submissions are fine as long as you inform us right away if your poem has been picked up by another publication.
+We claim first North American serial publication rights, so rights revert to the author after the initial publication period, just please give us credit.
 We will only consider work that has not been previously published.
 Member CLMP.

 WHAT IS NARRATIVE POETRY?